Tim McCoy: Television host

+McCoy launched his own syndicated show in 1955, distributed by U. M. & M. Television Corp.
+It was successful, ranking between #25 and #35 in popularity in some markets.

+McCoy was such an established expert on American Indian lore that he often guested on other radio and TV programs.
+A 1955 episode of CBS Radio's The Amos 'n' Andy Music Hall had Charles Correll as Andy addressing McCoy, "I guess it was rugged in Wyoming in those days.
+The Indians weren't too long off the warpath."
+To which McCoy replied, "Yes, it took a lot of courage to go into an Indian barber shop and say 'just take a little off the top'."

 Personal life

-McCoy married Inga Arvad in 1947.
+McCoy’s first wife was the actress Agnes Heron Miller, the daughter of Henry Miller and Bijou Heron.
+They had two sons and a daughter and were divorced on July 20, 1931.
+Henry Miller was the director and producer of La Tendresse, in which Ronald Colman made his last stage appearance.
+Colman was to become McCoys closest friend in Hollywood and godfather to one of his sons, who was named after him.
+McCoy was best man at Colman’s wedding to Benita Hume and became godfather to his daughter Juliet.
+McCoy’s second wife was Inga Arvad whom he married in 1947.
 They had two sons, Ronnie and Terry.
 McCoy was married to Arvad until her death from cancer in 1973.
 Arvad was a journalist from Denmark, investigated by the FBI in the early 1940s due to rumors that she was a Nazi spy.
 There were photographs of Arvad as a guest of Adolf Hitler at the 1936 Olympics, and she had twice interviewed him.
-This investigation included the wiretapping of Arvad during a brief affair with John F. Kennedy in late 1941 and 1942 when Kennedy was serving in the U.S. Navy.
+This investigation included the wiretapping of Arvad during a brief affair with John F. Kennedy in late 1941 and 1942, when Kennedy was serving in the U.S. Navy.
 No evidence of spying against Arvad was ever found.

 Later years

 In 1976, he was interviewed at length by author James Horwitz for the cowboy memoir They Went Thataway.
 McCoy's final, posthumous, appearance was in Hollywood (1980), Kevin Brownlow-David Gill's television history of silent films.

 McCoy died on January 29, 1978, at the Raymond W. Bliss Army Medical Center of Ft.
 Huachuca in Sierra Vista, Arizona.
 He was cremated and his ashes returned to his Nogales home.
 Nine years later his remains, and those of his wife, Inga, who had died in 1973, were returned to his birthplace at Saginaw, Michigan, for burial in the Mount Olivet Cemetery next to his family's plot.